 RBC (t) 0 The RBC is set at zero for all depleted species.
 Discount Factor (t) N/A Discount factors are not applied to Tier 1 assessments.
 State catch (t) 7.3 State catches are not deducted from the bycatch TAC but are considered as part of the annual review of the rebuilding strategy each year.
 The four-year (2020-2023) weighted average catch for the states is 7.3 t.
 Discards (t) N/A Discards are modelled in the Tier 1 assessment but are not deducted from the bycatch TAC.
 The estimate for 2025 is 17.1 t.
-Recreational Catch (t) N/A I I here are no estimates of recreational catch RCA(t) N/A There has been no specific research catch allocated.
-Provisional TAC the Harvest Stra 30 t - incidental bycatch TAC AFMA Advice
+Recreational Catch (t) N/A There are no estimates of recreational catch.
+RCA(t) N/A There has been no specific research catch allocated.
+Provisional TAC under the Harvest Strategy 30 t - incidental bycatch TAC